CloudI/website/_build/html/_sources/Book_Recommendation_Application.txt

 *   Modify the various Java utility programs to run as CloudI services and use the *MySQL Service Adapter* rather than calling the MySQL database directly.

 .. note::
- The Future State Implementation could be further simplified by using the Cowboy Web Server rather than the Apache Web Server for serving the HTML pages.
-However, in the target environment there are other applications using Apache and Apache is the corporate standard.
+ The Future-State Implementation could be further simplified by using the Cowboy Web Server rather than the Apache Web Server for serving the HTML pages.

 Architectural Decisions
 =======================